AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 <u>Actual results</u>:

-PHPSESSID is regenerated every time POST requests are sent.
+`PHPSESSID` is regenerated every time the [!DNL POST] requests are sent.

 ## Apply the patch